Charlie Bracken: Club

-Bracken chose Barnet Rugby Club as his first club.
+Bracken chose Barnet Elizabethans Rugby Club as his first club.
 He joined Saracens aged fourteen, and progressed through the age groups and made his senior debut in the Premiership Rugby Cup against Wasps RFC in March 2022.
 Bracken progresses to the senior academy at Saracens, occasionally playing first team games.
 He started a Premiership Rugby Cup alongside his brother Jack against Leicester Tigers in September 2025, the first time they had started a professional match together.
+By the end of the 2025-26 season, he had made over 50 appearances for Saracens, having also spent some time on loan at RFU Championship club Ampthill.

 International

 In February 2022, Bracken was called up to a England under-18 training camp held in Bisham Abbey.
 The following month saw him score a try against Wales under-18 at Taunton.

 In the summer of 2022, Bracken made four appearances for the England U20 team.
 He was included in the squad for the 2023 Six Nations Under 20s Championship and footage of Bracken giving away his shirt to a young fan at the conclusion of the opening round clash between England and Scotland was reported as going viral.
 Later that year, he was a member of the side that finished fourth at the 2023 World Rugby U20 Championship and scored his only try of the tournament in a pool stage draw with Australia.

 In June 2025, Bracken was called up to a training camp for the senior England squad by Steve Borthwick.
+He was called-up to train with the England squad again in September 2026 as an illness replacement for Archie McParland.